egonw/cdkbook/io.i.md

 <in type="verbatim">code/data/azulene4.mol</in>

 More recent MDL formats have become more powerful.
-The V3000 format can do much more then the V2000 format, or even the pre-V2000 format.
+The V3000 format can do much more than the V2000 format, or even the pre-V2000 format.

 Here's a recipe with inline comments: